The Resurrection or Annihilation of Better Service?

 A Revolution for Better Service

-The Customers 2020 report says the customer experience will overtake price and product as the key brand differentiator in the near future.
-Those organizations that adapt will survive and thrive.
+The Customers 2020 report says the customer experience will overtake price and product as the key brand identifiers.
+Therefore, those organizations that adapt will survive and thrive.
 Consumer discontent is a sleeping giant.
 It will take only so much, and today its wrath goes viral in minutes.
-As more companies begin to ail painfully, customer service must be resurrected since it becomes more important than ever.
-It will happen only if company leaders decide to put their customer service effort on life support.
-This also means investing heavily in bringing it back to robust health.
-This requires a steadfast customer-centric vision, and an employee-focused culture.
+As more companies begin to falter, a customer focus must be resurrected.
+Consequently, this requires investing heavily in a customer-centric vision, and an employee-focused culture.
 Without these two ingredients, companies are doomed to fail and face annihilation.
-In summary, listen to this, business leaders: nearly 9 of 10 customers will pay more for better service.

-By the way, do you want to enhance your career by increasing the customer experience of your department or organization today?
-Download this complimentary eBook guide: The Customer has the Power.
+Firstly, do you want to motivate your team to improve the customer experience of your department or organization today?
+Download this complimentary eBook guide: How to Motivate-NO-Inspire Employees: 10 Keys to Employee Engagement.